ELIXIR-Belgium/rdm-guide/pages/data_documentation.md

 ---
 title: Data documentation
 keywords:
-summary: Documentation is a love letter that you write to your future self.
+summary: "“Documentation is a love letter that you write to your future self.”
 Damian Conway (2005).
-“Perl Best Practices”, p.153, "O'Reilly Media, Inc.
+"

 sidebar: mydoc_sidebar
 permalink: data_documentation.html